-Most of the studies conducted on the benefits of deep relaxation have been performed in patients undergoing low-risk intra-abdominal surgeries or bariatric surgeries.^{14,34,38-46} Today, neuromuscular block is commonly used in abdominal surgeries, but the routine use of deep relaxation is still controversial.
-A systematic review presented by Madsen et al47 showed the improvement of surgical conditions following the use of deep relaxation, while another systematic review Kopman and Naguib in the same year (i.e. 2016) showed the lack of sufficient evidence for the use of deep relaxation in laparoscopic surgeries, and there is no evidence of superiority of moderate over deep relaxation.48 conditions in laparoscopic procedures, the interest in the potential beneficial effects of deep muscle block to prevent patient movements and abdominal contractions has greatly increased and improved surgical outcomes such as reducing mortality, complications or accidents during surgery.
+Most of the studies conducted on the benefits of deep relaxation have been performed in patients undergoing low-risk intra-abdominal surgeries or bariatric surgeries.
+14,34,38-46 Today, neuromuscular block is commonly used in abdominal surgeries, but the routine use of deep relaxation is still controversial.
+A systematic review presented by Madsen et al showed the improvement of surgical conditions following the use of deep relaxation, while another systematic review Kopman and Naguib in the same year (i.e. 2016) showed the lack of sufficient evidence for the use of deep relaxation in laparoscopic surgeries, and there is no evidence of superiority of moderate over deep relaxation.